 Syndromic Cancer Predisposition

 Several hereditary syndromes are associated with a predisposition to cancer or benign tumors, among other distinctive features.
 These syndromes include Cowden syndrome/PTEN hamartoma tumor syndrome, neurofibromatosis type 1, Peutz-Jeghers syndrome, and tuberous sclerosis complex.
 Genetic testing may be useful in establishing the diagnosis.
-For more information, see the following Test Fact Sheets:
+For more information, see the Tuberous Sclerosis Complex Test Fact Sheet.

 Additional Content from ARUP Laboratories